Asante Empire: Demography

-The population history of the Ashanti Kingdom was one of slow centralization.
-In the early 19th century the Asantehene used the annual tribute to set up a permanent standing army armed with rifles, which allowed much closer control of the Ashanti Kingdom.
-The Ashanti Kingdom was one of the most centralised states in sub-Saharan Africa.
+The population history of the Asante Kingdom was one of slow centralization.
+In the early 19th century the Asantehene used the annual tribute to set up a permanent standing army armed with rifles, which allowed much closer control of the Asante kingdom.
+The Asante kingdom was one of the most centralised states in sub-Saharan Africa.
 Osei Tutu and his successors oversaw a policy of political and cultural unification and the union had reached its full extent by 1750.
-It remained an alliance of several large city-states which acknowledged the sovereignty of the ruler of Kumasi and the Ashanti Kingdom, known as the Asantehene.
-The Ashanti Kingdom had dense populations, allowing the creation of substantial urban centres.
-The Ashanti controlled over 250,000 square kilometers while ruling approximately 3 million people.
+It remained an alliance of several large city-states which acknowledged the sovereignty of the ruler of Kumasi and the Asante kingdom, known as the Asantehene.
+The Asante kingdom had a dense population of approximately 3 million people, allowing the creation of substantial urban centres across an area of over 250,000 square kilometers.